-Grant funding provides support in the form of Research Project Assistants (RPAs).
-RPAs are normally provided an academic-year (ten-month) stipend with the amount determined by the grant supervisor.
+Grant funding can provide support for Research Project Assistants (RPAs).
+RPAs are normally provided an academic-year (ten-month) stipend with the amount determined by the grant Principal Investigator.
 RPAs may be eligible for a tuition scholarship.
-RPAs also work approximately 15-20 hours/week on research.
+RPAs work approximately 15-20 hours/week on research.

-Graduate students supported by grant and contract monies that flow through the Research Foundation may be eligible for a full tuition scholarship provided that the students' academic achievement, and the students' stipends, meet the minimum standards established by the Graduate School, and the grant or contract PI has complied with the Tuition Scholarship Reimbursement Policy for Grants and Contracts.
-All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the appointing department's tuition scholarship allocation from the Graduate school; thus, all RPAs must meet The Graduate School's Terms and Conditions for Acceptance of Tuition Scholarship in order to receive a tuition scholarship.
+Graduate students supported by grant and contract monies that flow through the Research Foundation may be eligible for a full tuition scholarship provided that the students' academic achievement, and stipend level, meet the minimum standards and the grant or contract PI has complied with the Tuition Scholarship Reimbursement Policy for Grants and Contracts.
+All tuition scholarships paid to graduate Research Project Assistants (RPAs) are paid via the appointing department's tuition scholarship allocation which is assigned by the Dean's office of each school.
 Tuition scholarships are merit-based and competitive.
 Students must maintain a GPA of 3.0 or better, have no outstanding incompletes, no grades of withdrawal, or No Credit (NC) grades, while supported by a tuition scholarship, as well as maintaining good academic standing, and making good progress toward the degree.

 Arrangement for the RPA stipend must be made through the Research Foundation Personnel/Payroll Office.
-Note that the Graduate School is not responsible for placing RPAs on the Research Foundation payroll.
 It is the responsibility of the grant PI or graduate program to complete all necessary RF appointment paperwork in order to assure that the student is place on the RF payroll.
 Please contact the RF Personnel/Payroll Office (777-4264) for questions concerning direct deposit, income tax withholding, and I-9 requirements.

 Termination of RPA Appointments